 Simmering conflict and rivalry with the North Side Gang, led to the infamous St Valentine’s Day Massacre on 14 February 1929.
 Under Capone’s orders, Capone’s men dressed up as policemen and got seven members of the North Side Gang to line up against a wall.
 Then other members came in with sub-machine guns and shot the North Side Gang members dead.

-The shocking images of the dead lying against a wall, was a tipping point for Capone’s public image.
+The shocking images of the dead lying against a wall was a tipping point for Capone’s public image.
 The level of violence turned many against Capone and there was a growing clamour to deal with Capone and gang violence.
-Capone’s health was also deteriorating; he had put on weight, and was suffering from syphilis and gonorrhea.
+Capone’s health was also deteriorating; he had put on weight and was suffering from syphilis and gonorrhoea.
 By 1932, he weighed 250 pounds (110kg) and had damaged his nose through a cocaine addiction.
 Capone struggled to deal with his decline in fortunes, becoming security conscious and suspicious of everyone.

 “I have spent the best years of my life giving people the lighter pleasures, helping them have a good time, and all I get is abuse, the existence of a hunted man.”